OREGON EVICTION FILINGS

 Evictions impact both urban and rural parts of Oregon.

-• Multnomah and Klamath County have the highest filing rates in the state.
+• Multnomah, Crook, Washington, and Klamath Counties have the highest filing rates in the state.

 • Between the end of the CDC moratorium in June 2021 to the first post-moratoria peak of October 2022, eviction filings increased by 533% (300 to 1900 cases).